-The Moray Council Environmental Health Section has duties for carrying out functions specified in the Animal Health Act 1981, and associated legislation, in relation to animal Health and Welfare.
+Moray Council Environmental Health Section has duties for carrying out functions specified in the Animal Health Act 1981, and associated legislation, in relation to animal health and welfare.

 For further information on these roles and contact details please see below:

 Main Functions of the Animal Health and Welfare Team

 Assess animal welfare standards by: tracing livestock movements looking for the signs of and to prevent the spread of disease, to trace livestock movements, check livestock, and the welfare standards during transit and check associated paperwork.